 Blog ~ City Hall wedding

-At least 24 hours before going to City Hall to get married, you’ll need to obtain your marriage license.
-See our essential guide to eloping in NYC for detailed steps on obtaining the paperwork.
-Basically you’ll go into the same office the day before, or earlier, to complete this step.
+At least 24 hours before going to the City Clerk’s office to get married, you’ll need to obtain your license.
+See my essential guide to eloping in NYC for detailed steps on obtaining the marriage license.
+Basically you’ll go into the same City Clerk’s office the day before your wedding, or earlier, to complete this step.

-When you arrive you’ll go through a security checkpoint, show your IDs and license paperwork to the clerk, and receive a number.
-Your number will be called up once to sign the paperwork (including your witnesses) and pay the $25 ceremony fee, and then you’ll be called up again to go in for the ceremony.
-It’s important to note that you cannot customize your ceremony at all; everyone gets the same standard vows and the ceremony itself lasts a brief 2 minutes.
+When you arrive to City Hall on your wedding day, you’ll first go through a security checkpoint.
+Then at the front desk you’ll show your IDs and marriage license paperwork to the clerk, who will give you a ticket with a number on it.
+The first time your number is called to sign the paperwork, along with your witnesses, and pay the $25 ceremony fee.
+Then you’ll be called up again to go in for the ceremony, which itself lasts a short few minutes.
+It’s important to note that you cannot personalize your vows or have any readings; everyone receives the same scripted ceremony.

 Who will marry us?

-One of the officiants with the marriage bureau will perform your ceremony.
-They have a few in rotation and the most well-known is James Mitchell (before I knew his name, I just referred to him as “that mustache guy” and everyone knew who I meant).
+One of the clerks with the marriage bureau will perform your ceremony.
+They have a few in rotation and the most well-known is James (before I knew his name, I just referred to him as “that mustache guy” and everyone knew whom I meant).
 They’re all great and do their best to make a 2 minute ceremony feel as warm and personal as possible.

 Enjoy yourselves!
 Your experience at City Hall is what you make of it.
-Use the wait time to people watch, chat with your guests, or just to reflect on the occasion with your soon-to-be spouse.
+Use the wait time to watch other couples getting married, chat with your guests, or just to reflect on the occasion with your soon-to-be spouse.
 If you’re getting married in the Summer, bring a bottle of water.
 While there are restrooms inside, there are no water fountains.

 Simply put, I love being a City Hall wedding photographer in New York.
 It’s always exciting to walk out of my house, hop on the subway, and then emerge in Manhattan to start telling my couple’s wedding day story.
 And while getting married at City Hall might seem like the most simple of weddings, it still comes with all of the excitement of any other wedding day.
 Ruth & Ricky had an amazing elopement by embracing just that.
 As a recent graduate of West Point, Ricky was looking dapper in his Army blues while Ruth looked amazing in her flowing backless dress.